 - Our specialist numbs the skin on the wrist or groin

 - A tiny catheter is placed

 - Small beads are placed into the fibroid artery

 - Recover at home

 We are Here to Help

-Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego.
+Appointments are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego.
 Why should you choose us?
 Read here.

 1.)
 Duhan, N., & Sirohiwal, D. (2010).
 Uterine myomas revisited.
 European Journal of Obstetrics Gynecology and Reproductive Biology, 152(2), 119–125.

 2.)
 Donnez, J., & Dolmans, M. M. (2016).
 Uterine fibroid management: From the present to the future.
 Human Reproduction Update, 22(6), 665–686.

 3.)
 Guo, X. C., & Segars, J. H. (2012).
 The Impact and Management of Fibroids for Fertility: an evidence-based approach.
 Obstetrics and Gynecology Clinics of North America, 39(4), 521–533.